• Skip to primary navigation

 Tweet15

-28 Shares
+33 Shares

 One of the first things you need to know BEFORE becoming an active bluewater cruiser is to know how to send a MAYDAY.
 Sure, the VHF radio is equipped with a red ‘panic’ type button but that’s not necessarily going to save you.
-Your chances for getting help increase drastically if you follow up an alarm with a verbal VHF broadcast.
+Your chances of getting help increase drastically if you follow up an alarm with a verbal VHF broadcast.

 Furthermore, what if it’s you that’s gone overboard or is incapacitated?
 Make sure you have this MAYDAY template pasted near your VHF (perhaps under the nav station desktop?) so that other family or crew members can follow the text and get the help needed.